Law and Society (MSc)

 Professor of Law, Governance and Development

-"This master program moves beyond the conventional Global North and Global South dichotomy, and instead pursues a holistic global orientation."
+'This master's programme moves beyond the conventional Global North and Global South dichotomy, and instead pursues a holistic global orientation.'

-Law and legal institutions play an important role in the organisation of society.
+Law and legal institutions are powerful forces that shape society.
 They can be used to address and regulate social problems ranging from migration and terrorism to corruption, and from pollution and climate change to social and gender equality.
-But laws and institutions, and the way in which they operate in practice, can also preserve and deepen societal problems and lead to injustice.
+At the same time, how laws are designed and enforced can also preserve and deepen societal problems and lead to injustice.

 International atmosphere

-This programme provides you with in-depth academic knowledge and equips you with the professional skills needed in your (global) career.
-To achieve this, students are taught in small, seminar-style classes.
-Our programme attracts students from inside and outside the EU, which, combined with our diverse teaching staff makes for a truly international atmosphere.
+This programme provides you with in-depth academic knowledge and equips you with professional skills for a global career.
+Teaching takes place in small, seminar style classes that encourage active participation.
+Students come from inside and outside the EU, which, together with the diverse teaching staff, creates a diverse international learning environment.